BBischof/ESRecsys/wikipedia/README.md

 Installation instructions
 =========================

+Some packages require python 3.9 so please ensure that you are not using python 3.10

 Python virtual environment setup

 To setup the wikipedia virutal environment, in the parent directory above this one run: